WIYC: History

-Sale to Allen Media Group
+Sales to Allen Media Group and Gray Media

 On December 15, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles–based Entertainment Studios, would purchase WIYC, WCOV-TV and WALE-LD for $28.5 million; the sale was completed on April 14, 2023.

-On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WIYE, WCOV and WALE-LD).
+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WIYC, WCOV and WALE-LD).
+On August 8, 2025, it was announced that AMG would sell 13 of its stations, including WIYC and WCOV, to Gray Media for $171 million; in the Montgomery market, this would create a legal triopoly with NBC affiliate WSFA (channel 12).
+The sale was completed on May 1, 2026.

 Subchannels

 The station's signal is multiplexed: